avwsolutions/DOD-AMS-Workshop/workshop.md

 Now it's time to setup a Kafka EMS instance.
 Working with Kafka looks difficult, but setting up a single running instance is quite easy.

-As already mentioned above, Kafka is a A high-throughput distributed messaging system, which is based on the publish&subscribe mechanism.
+As already mentioned above, Kafka is a high-throughput distributed messaging system, which is based on the publish&subscribe mechanism.
 Also some nice benefits are.

 - Fast processing by handling read/write from thousand of clients, with various data sizes.
 - Messages are persisted on disk, which is very Durable.